where MYPATH should be replaced by the path to your version of mgl.

 You can print out all the wiki help pages at once, by using this link.

 We stay reasonably up-to-date with OS and Matlab versions.
-As of this writing (12/08/2014) we are using MGL on Mac OS 10.9.5 and Matlab 8.2 on 64 bit.
+As of this writing (3/2020) we are using MGL on Mac OS 10.15.3 (Catalina) and Matlab 2015a.
 If you are using a newer or very much older version of MGL, you may need to recompile.
-Note that the Eyelink and NI Digital I/O code may particularly have compatibility issues as they rely on libraries made by their manufacturers.
-As of this writing Eyelink has a 64 bit library which we run that works.
-NI Digital I/O is still basically 32 bit.